harshadaP97/playwright-ecommerce-tests/README.md

 Node.js
 JSON-based test data

 👩‍💻 About
 Harshada Patil — QA Engineer | MSc in Applied Computer Science & AI

+---
-### ⚠️ Disclaimer
+⚠️ Disclaimer
 This project is part of my personal QA portfolio, created to demonstrate my skills and experience.
 Please do not reuse or distribute without permission.
-**Authored by Harshada Patil**
+Authored by Harshada Patil